 WORRIED ABOUT THE IMPACT OF BREXIT ON YOUR CLINICAL TRIALS?

 As we see it, you have a choice.
 Will you wait to see what the impact of Brexit will be and hope your trial is not disrupted?
 Or, as we recommend, will you take preemptive action and choose CSM to manage your clinical trials within the future European Union and mitigate the risk NOW?

-Given that clinical trials are planned well in advance, and cannot simply stop mid-trial, there is a lot of uncertainty surrounding the studies that will start during the time period leading up to the Brexit deadline.
+Given that clinical trials are planned well in advance, and cannot simply stop mid-trial, there is a lot of uncertainty surrounding the studies that will start during the time period leading up to the trade deal deadline.
 It is likely that UK-based Qualified Persons (QPs), who are essential to European pharmaceutical manufacturing, will no longer be able to certify clinical trial batches for the European Union.
-With 25% of the European Union's QPs based in theUnited Kingdom, it is possible there will be a shortage of QPs after Brexit.
+With 25% of the European Union's QPs based in theUnited Kingdom, it is possible there will be a shortage of QPs after December 2020.

 Our EU GMP facilities in Brussels and Frankfurt are staffed with certified QPs who can support your drug product EU release and batch certification.
 Both facilities have decades of experience and outstanding quality and regulatory track records.
-Moreover, being part of the Clinigen Group, CSM will have access to our own depots within the UK, staffed with UK QPs.
-This will allow CSM to store IMPs for clinical trials in the UK and provide optimum cost and time efficiency.
+Moreover, being part of the Clinigen Group, CSM has access to its own depots within the UK, staffed with UK QPs.
+This allows CSM to store IMPs for clinical trials in the UK and provide optimum cost and time efficiency.

 For more information, read CSM’s full article on Brexit, where you will learn more about how CSM is prepared to roll with the punches, and download our free whitepaper on Brexit and Biotech.

 BREXIT: IT’S A TOUGH PILL TO SWALLOW